spiffe/tornjak/CONTRIBUTING.md

 For a list of supported public images of Tornjak along with usage instructions please see our [USAGE document](./USAGE.md).

-## Building Executables and Images
+## Building Executables and Images from scratch

 Building Tornjak from scratch can be done with the Makefile.
 Notable make targets follow:
 - `make bin/tornjak-backend`: makes the Go executable of the Tornjak backend